KartikGoel2629/E-commerce-/README.md

 A demo full-stack e-commerce application built using React and Django REST Framework, featuring JWT-based authentication and Stripe test-mode payments.
 Users can register, browse products, add them to a cart, and simulate secure checkouts.

-Checkout the site in action here <a href="https://condescending-goldstine-79a4ed.netlify.app/">Deployed App</a> (short note below)

-(Note: The website can take upto 30 seconds (hosted on Heroku free tier services), as the project has no clients, its just for learning, please refer the source code to run locally).

 # Table of contents
 - [About_this](#About_this)
 - [App_Overview](#App_Overview)